utsavlamichhane/mbX_2.0_Beta/README.md

 # What's New in 2.0 Beta

-- Dedicated Output DirectoriesEach function now writes its outputs—tables and figures—into a user-specified folder, keeping your project organized.
+- Dedicated Output Directories.
+  Each function now writes its outputs—tables and figures—into a dedicated folder, with the microbiome file name and the level you are working with -keeping your project organized.

 - ezstat()A one-stop analysis pipeline performing: